LiyuZer/EVE/README.md

 ---

 ## :sparkling_heart: Contributing
-Want to extend, customize, or just bask in Eve’s cyber-scales?
+Want to extend, customize, or just bask in Eve’s luminous scales?
 Open an issue or PR.
 All are welcome (except bugs... those, Eve roasts for breakfast).

 ---
-*Eve leaves you with this cyberpunk dragon blessing:*
+*Eve leaves you with this ancient dragon blessing:*

 > May your code shine in neon,
 > Your logs glow bright,